Roger Evans, Baron Evans of Guisborough

-Jeremy Roger Evans, Baron Evans of Guisborough (born 23 Jun 1964) is a British politician who served as Deputy Mayor of London under Boris Johnson from 2015 to 2016.
-A member of the Conservative Party, he is a former member of the London Assembly for Havering and Redbridge and a former councillor and leader of the Conservative group in the London Borough of Waltham Forest.
-In December 2024, he was appointed to the House of Lords.
+Jeremy Roger Evans, Baron Evans of Guisborough (born 23 June 1964) is a British politician and life peer who served as Deputy Mayor of London under Boris Johnson from 2015 to 2016.
+A member of the Conservative Party, he represented Havering and Redbridge on the London Assembly from 2000 to 2016, during which time he also led the Conservative Group between 2008 and 2011.
+He previously served as a councillor in both the London Boroughs of Waltham Forest and Havering, and was leader of the Conservative Group on Waltham Forest Council from 1994 to 1998.

+He was nominated for a life peerage in December 2024 and was created Baron Evans of Guisborough on 6 February 2025.

 Early life

+Evans was born in Rochdale, Lancashire, and was brought up and educated in Guisborough, then in Cleveland.

+He attended Laurence Jackson School and Prior Pursglove College, before graduating from the University of Sheffield.

-Evans was born Rochdale, Lancashire, but was brought up and educated in Guisborough, Cleveland.
-He moved to London in 1987, and worked for Royal Mail for 10 years.
-He then studied law and trained as a barrister, being called to the bar in 1997; he is a member of Middle Temple.
-He worked as a legal advisor to an IT recruitment company from 1998 to 2000.
+Evans moved to London in 1987 and worked for Royal Mail for ten years.
+He later studied Law at the University of Westminster and trained as a barrister, being called to the bar by Middle Temple in 1997.

 Political career

 London borough councillor

-Evans was elected to Waltham Forest London Borough Council for the Valley ward (covering South Chingford) in 1990, 1994, and 1998.
-He stood for Cann Hall ward in 2002 but was not elected.
-He was the opposition spokesman on audit (1991), housing (1992), deputy leader (1993) and the leader of the Conservative group 1994–1998.
+Evans was elected to Waltham Forest London Borough Council for the Valley ward (covering South Chingford) in 1990, 1994 and 1998.

+During his time on the council he served as opposition spokesman on audit (1991) and housing (1992), deputy leader of the Conservative group (1993), and as Leader of the Conservative Group from 1994 to 1998.

+He stood for Cann Hall ward in the 2002 Waltham Forest council election but was not elected.

-In May 2006 he was elected to Havering London Borough Council, for the ward of Elm Park and again in 2010.
+In May 2006, Evans was elected to Havering London Borough Council for Elm Park and was re-elected in 2010.

+He served as Chairman of the Regulatory Services (Planning) Committee between 2006 and 2008.

+Evans did not contest the 2014 Havering council election.

 Greater London Authority

-He was first elected to the London Assembly for Havering and Redbridge in 2000 and retained his seat in the 2004, 2008 and 2012 elections.
+Evans was first elected to the London Assembly for Havering and Redbridge in 2000 and retained his seat in the 2004, 2008 and 2012 elections.

-Until 2008 he was the Conservative spokesman for Transport and the Chairman of the Transport Committee.
-In September 2007 he was elected Deputy Leader of the Conservative group at City Hall.
-In 2008 he retained his seat in an election which returned Boris Johnson as London's Mayor and in September 2008 he became leader of the now eleven strong Conservative group, a post he held until 2011.
-In the 2012 elections he was returned with a reduced majority.
+Until 2008 he served as the Conservative spokesman for transport and as Chairman of the Assembly’s Transport Committee, chairing reviews on industrial relations on the Underground, bus standards and congestion charging.

+In September 2007, Evans was elected Deputy Leader of the Conservative group at City Hall.
+Following the 2008 London elections, which returned Boris Johnson as Mayor, he became Leader of the Conservative Group on the London Assembly in September 2008, a position he held until 2011.

-On 13 May 2015, Evans became Deputy Mayor of London, replacing Victoria Borwick who had been elected to parliament.
+During his later years on the Assembly he chaired the Online Crime Working Group, which published the report Tightening the Net: The Metropolitan Police Service’s response to online crime and theft in 2015.

+He was appointed statutory Deputy Mayor of London on 13 May 2015, succeeding Victoria Borwick.

-In 2016, Evans announced his retirement from politics to pursue a career as a public speaking coach.
+Evans retired from elected office in 2016 and subsequently worked as a public speaking coach.